-Put your Campus on the Map Edit this article
+Put your Campus on the Map Edit an article

 So, you want to put your school or workplace campus in all its glory on Google Maps?
 Google Map Maker gives you the opportunity to beautifully portray your campus on the map.
 In this article, we’ll walk you through all that you need to know to map your campus.

 Start by finding your campus; or campus town, using the search options in Map Maker.

 search, browse and navigate functions

 Zoom in to the level that will allow you to work most comfortably on your features and map away.

 Use Satellite view to see satellite imagery of your campus - the buildings, trees, roads, paths and so on - details that can help you map accurately.
 Switch between Satellite and Map views to figure out what areas of your campus are missing from the map.